Portsmouth

 Endeavour Quay

 Endeavour Quay offers a comprehensive refit maintenance and repair facility for commercial vessels and private sailing and power craft up to 40 metres LOA or 180 tonnes.
-Part of Gosport Marina, Endeavour Quay is also renowned for providing service and support for major yacht race projects.
+Part of Gosport Marina, Endeavour Quay is also renowned for providing service and support for major yacht refit projects.
 Supporting the yard’s lifting and storage services is a comprehensive range of independent onsite marine service tenants and a chandlery.
 The yard also welcomes owner’s contractors onto the site as part of its ‘open yard policy’.

-Endeavour Quay offers easy access to The Solent and English Channel, with no air draft restriction, 130m of deep water pontoons, a 30m long and 8.8m wide lifting dock, and a 180 tonne travel hoist.
+Endeavour Quay offers easy access to The Solent and English Channel, with no air draft restriction, 130m of deep-water pontoons, a 30m long and 8.8m wide lifting dock, and a 180-tonne travel hoist.

-Contact: Endeavour Quay, Mumby Road, Gosport, PO12 1AH.
-Tel: 02392 584200.
-Email: endeavourquay@premiermarinas.com.
-Website: www.premiermarinas.com
+Contact: Endeavour Quay, Mumby Road, Gosport, PO12 1AH Tel: 02392 584200.
+Email: endeavourquay@premiermarinas.com

-Royal Clarence Marina
+Royal Clarence Waterside & Marina

-Royal Clarence Waterside & Marina lies within a deep water basin fronting the Royal Navy’s former victualling yard, tucked inside Portsmouth Harbour.
-It’s less than 10 minutes from the entrance to Portsmouth Harbour and close to Gosport town Centre.
+Royal Clarence Waterside & Marina lies within a deep-water basin fronting the Royal Navy’s former victualling yard, tucked inside Portsmouth Harbour.
+It’s less than 10 minutes from the entrance to Portsmouth Harbour and close to Gosport town centre.

 The marina provides fully serviced pontoon berths ranging in length from 8 to 18m.
 There are also over 150 metres of alongside berthing available.
 The marina enjoys one of the deepest water basins in southern England with the capacity to take vessels up to 4 m draft.